Excitation (magnetic): Separate excitation

 For large, or older, generators, it is usual for a separate exciter dynamo to be powered in parallel with the main power generator.
 This is a small permanent-magnet or battery-excited dynamo that produces the field current for the larger generator.

 Self excitation

 Modern generators with field coils are usually self-excited; i.e., some of the power output from the rotor is used to power the field coils.
 The rotor iron retains a degree of residual magnetism when the generator is turned off.
 The generator is started with no load connected; the initial weak field induces a weak current in the rotor coils, which in turn creates an initial field current, increasing the field strength, thus increasing the induced current in the rotor, and so on in a feedback process until the machine "builds up" to full voltage.

 Starting

 Self-excited generators must be started without any external load attached.
-External load will sink the electrical power from the generator before the capacity to generate electrical power can increase.
+Any external load will sink the electrical power from the generator before the capacity to generate electrical power can increase.